Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

 Two Hopf $\Bbbk$-algebras $\mathcal{A}$, $\mathcal{B}$ are \emph{dually paired} by a map $\langle\; , \; \rangle \colon \mathcal{B} \otimes \mathcal{A} \to \Bbbk$ if

 which is then extended to tensor products pairwise.
 This means that the product of $\mathcal{A}$ and coproduct of $\mathcal{B}$ are adjoint to each other under $\langle\; , \; \rangle $, and vice-versa.
 Likewise, the units and counits are mutually adjoint, and the antipodes are adjoint.
-When the Hopf algebra $\mathcal{H}$ is finite dimensional then the natural pairing between the $\Bbbk$-module $\mathcal{H}$ and its dual $\mathcal{H}^*$ allows to introduce on the latter the dual Hopf algebra structure.
+In such case any subalgebra of $\mathcal{A}$ gives rise to the corresponding quotient algebra in $\mathcal{B}$.